bcyphers/cpra/md/both.md

 provisions of the other measure or measures shall be deemed to be in conflict with this measure.
-In the event that this measure receives a greater number of affirmative votes than a measure deemed to be in conflict with it, the provisions of this measure shall prevail ln their entirety, and the other measure or measures shall be null and void.*
+In the event that this measure receives a greater number of affirmative votes than a measure deemed to be in conflict with it, the provisions of this measure shall prevail in their entirety, and the other measure or measures shall be null and void.*

 *(b) If this measure is approved by the voters but superseded by law by